Pakistani Americans: History in the United States

 Immigrants from modern-day Pakistan (formerly British India) had been immigrating to America as early as the nineteenth century, working in agriculture, logging, and mining in the western states of California, Oregon, and Washington.
 The passage of the Luce-Celler Act of 1946 allowed these immigrants to acquire U.S. citizenship through naturalization.
 Between 1947 and 1965, only 2,500 Pakistani immigrants entered the United States; most of them were students who chose to settle in the U.S. after graduating from American universities, according to reports from the U.S. Immigration and Naturalization Service.
 This marked the beginning of a distinct Pakistani community in America.
 However, after President Lyndon B. Johnson signed the INS Act of 1965 into law, eliminating per-country immigration quotas and introducing immigration on the basis of professional experience and education, the number of Pakistanis immigrating to the U.S. increased dramatically.
 As of the 1990 U.S. Census, the Pakistani-American population was 100,000.
 By 2005, that figured more than doubled to 210,000.
 In 2023, Monroe Township High School, in Monroe Township, Middlesex County, New Jersey, launched the first high school cricket team in New Jersey.
-In Texas, Zain Haq, launched the first ever official High School Cricket League with the formation of the San Antonio High School Cricket Association (SAHSCA).
+In Texas, Zain Haq, launched the first ever official High School Cricket League in San Antonio with the formation of the San Antonio High School Cricket Association (SAHSCA).